 All types of sugar will give us the same amount of calories, whether they are from fruit or soft drinks.

-However, evidence shows that the health risks from consuming too much-refined sugars can lead to health issues such as to tooth decay, unhealthy weight gain, and risk of diabetics.
+However, evidence shows that the health risks from consuming too many refined sugars can lead to health issues such as tooth decay, unhealthy weight gain, and risk of diabetics.

 The health risks are excessive eating of refined sugars, not the sugars that are naturally present in fruits.
 Foods that pack a naturally sweet flavor such as plums, pineapples, bananas, and sweet potatoes are nutrient-rich and part of a healthy diet.

 Raw, unrefined sugar actually has some nutrients and this is why foods like honey, brown rice syrup, maple syrup, cane juice, date sugar, fruit, and molasses are better for you.

 The average American now consumes 175 pounds of sugar per year!
 That breaks down to 46 teaspoons a day!
 To live a healthier lifestyle, it is best to try and avoid products made with white sugar, corn syrup, high fructose corn syrup, sucrose, dextrose, fructose, and ALL artificial sweeteners.

 The sugar-free plum marmalade, without saying, must go into sterilized jars.
 There is really one key factor you need to remember to ensure successful canning – Keep everything clean.